JCMF

 James Clerk Maxwell (1831-79) was one of the most important scientists of the 19th Century.
 He laid the foundations for many of the scientific and technological advances which shape our world.

-Below we list some information about Maxwell to watch and listen, and some UK places associated with him to visit in real life or virtually.
-There is much more on the rest of our web site, and if you want to keep in touch with Maxwell-related developments, we have a link below.
+Below we list some information with further links about Maxwell, and places associated with him which you can visit in person or virtually.
+There is much more on the rest of our web site.

 This short video (YouTube) by the Glasgow Science Centre describes Maxwell's work in a very accessible way.